Warm Up With this Tasty Goulash from Northern Italy

 Goulash has its roots in Hungary.
 Goulash gets a lot of its flavor from paprika, which is made from grinding red bell peppers and that gives it a little touch of spicy heat without being overwhelming.
 The defining characteristic of modern goulash, compared to an English stew for example, is its thickness.
 Cooked for a long time to give the beef time to become delectably tender reduces the juices and broth to create a more sauce-like texture rather than a liquid soup.
 In Friuli it is traditionally served alongside polenta, or the Italian version of grits.
 A creamy polenta is wonderful at sopping up the thick, juicy sauce of goulash, and definitely ups the rib-sticking value of this dish!

-Vigna Petrussa’s 92 point Schioppettino 2016, an interesting red variety with its birthplace in Prepotto, Italy and often likened to a Rhone-like wine,
+Vigna Petrussa’s Schioppettino, an interesting red variety with its birthplace in Prepotto, Italy and often likened to a Rhone-like wine,

-Vigna Petrussa’s 94 point Schioppettino Riserva 2015, which is Hilde’s prized Schioppettino made with a Pied de Cuve wild yeast starter then aged for 4 years.
+Vigna Petrussa’s Schioppettino Riserva, which is Hilde’s prized Schioppettino made with a Pied de Cuve wild yeast starter then aged for 4 years,

 Italian Beef Goulash Stew